ontodev/robot/README.md

 ## Term Lists

 Many Operations require lists of terms.
 The IOHelper class defines methods for collecting lists of terms from strings and files, and returning a `Set<IRI>`.
-Our convention is that a term list is a space-separated list of IRIs or CURIEs (not yet implemented!) with optional comments.
+Our convention is that a term list is a space-separated list of IRIs or CURIEs with optional comments.
 The "#" character and everything to the end of the line is ignored.
 Note that a "#" must start the line or be preceded by whitespace -- a "#" inside an IRI does not start a comment.